ChhaviRohilla/Cryptora/README.md

 # Cryptora
-Cryptora is an RSA based Encrytpion Decryption tool.
+Cryptora is an RSA based Encrytpion Decryption tool. <br>
-To use the Application.
+To use the Application.<br>
 Clone All the Files and run main.py